 Augustus

-Politically, this justified his homosexual escapades towards the beginning of his career—most famously with Aulus Hirtius: a consul and military writer by whom Octavian allowed himself to be buggered for the bargain-basement price of three-hundred-thousand sesterces.
+Politically, this justified his homosexual escapades towards the beginning of his career, most famously with Aulus Hirtius — a consul and military writer by whom Octavian allowed himself to be buggered for the bargain-basement price of three-hundred-thousand sesterces.

-The man who repeatedly reminded Octavian of this was Lucius Antonius, the brother of Marcus Antonius (or Mark Antony).
-Initially his co-consul, Mark Antony would become Octavian’s bitter rival until his defeat at the Battle of Actium in 31 BC.
+The man who repeatedly reminded Octavian of this was Lucius Antonius, the brother of Mark Antony.
+Initially Octavian’s co-consul and brother-in-law by marriage to Octavian’s sister, Octavia, Mark Antony would become his bitter rival until being defeated at the Battle of Actium in 31 BCE.
 We shouldn’t be surprised that Mark Antony and his allies sought to portray Octavian in these terms.
+As someone rumoured to have driven a chariot led by lions, Antony was regarded as the quintessential Roman: bold, brash – a military man through and through.

-This is why Mark Antony alleged Octavian had only earned Caesar’s favour by sleeping with him; why Lucius Antonius claimed he practiced singing his legs with roasting nutshells to soften the hairs; and why Sextus Pompey—another dynast who fought against Octavian—taunted him as a man given to effeminacy (or mollitia as the Romans called it).
-And it wasn’t just his submission to men that his enemies picked up on.
+This is why he alleged that Octavian had only earned Caesar’s favour by sleeping with him.
+Why Lucius Antonius claimed he practiced singing his legs with roasting nutshells to soften the hairs.
+And why Sextus Pompey — another dynast who fought against Octavian — taunted Octavian as a man given to effeminacy (or mollitia as the Romans called it).

-In what was presumably a bare demonstration of power, Augustus was said to have taken the wife of an ex-consul from a banqueting table to his bedroom, returning with her a while later her hair disheveled and her ears glowing.
+It was not just Octavian’s submission to men that his enemies picked up on.
+Not even Octavian’s allies could deny his proclivity for adultery, although they stressed that he was motivated by politics rather than passion.
+In what appears to us today as being a bare demonstration of power, Augustus was once said to have taken the wife of an ex-consul from a banqueting table to his bedroom, returning with her a while later, her hair disheveled and her ears glowing.

 His friends would routinely procure women for him and, like slave dealers, strip them down for him to inspect and select.
 Most shockingly, his later wife Livia would do the same, but exclusively to satisfy his penchant for deflowering virgins.

 Tiberius